States largely have authority over when to shut down, reopen

-WASHINGTON (AP) — President Donald Trump has shown no reluctance to use his White House perch to commend and criticize governors over steps they’ve taken to try to slow the spread of the coronavirus.
-But one thing Trump can’t do, despite his assertion to the contrary on Monday, is command them to ease restrictionsthey imposed because of the virus outbreak.
+WASHINGTON (AP) — President Donald Trump has the biggest megaphone, but it’s governors and local officials who will decide what type of restrictions to impose on their citizens to try to slow the spread of the coronavirus.
 The Constitution largely gives states the authority to regulate their own affairs.

-Governors in both parties have said they are as eager as the president to reopen the economy, which has plummeted as businesses have been forced to close, putting millions of people out of work.
-But they have said they will let health issues, especially the widespread availability of rapid testing, drive their decisions.

-Presidential guidelines limiting social interaction are in place until the end of this month, but in many places, state and local restrictions extend well into May and beyond.
+Trump has left guidelines limiting social interaction in place until the end of this month, after initially pushing April 12, Easter, as as the date to begin reopening the U.S. economy.
+Trump was moved by public health experts who showed him death tolls of 100,000 with strict measures in place, and hundreds of thousands of deaths more without.
+Initially, concerns were over states unwilling to open up by Easter, but now, the friction is over certain states unwilling to issue shutdown orders and calls for the president to issue a nationwide lockdown.

 Some questions and answers about the legal authority for shutting and reopening the U.S. economy.